What are Condo Fees?

 Many people do not understand why condo fees are charged, often thinking that someone is profiting from the fees (like a manager or some kind of owner).
 This is never the case.
 All condominium corporations are non-profit, meaning they cannot use the money for anything but the current and future maintenance and operations of the condominium.

 Condo fees go towards making sure the building is well-kept, but their allocation is not set in stone.
-Sometimes condo fees are too low to maintain a building properly, or high because they were too low in the past and now they have to keep up with new maintenance issues that have been neglected.
+Sometimes condo fees are too low to maintain a building properly, or too high because they were too low in the past and now they have to keep up with new maintenance issues that have been neglected.

 The condominium board sets the condo fees with input from something called a reserve fund study, which tells the board what needs to be done when, and how much it is going to cost.
 If condo fees include utilities, utilities cost will be taken into account as well.